 The RYA's main office in Hamble is a primary point of contact for matters concerning the development of Offshore Renewable Energy Installation sites and the recreational boating sector.
-Throughout the English regions, RYA Hamble maintains a network of Regional Planning and Environmental Co-ordinators (RPECs) who are able to provide more detailed site specific information for developments that fall within an RPEC's area of responsibility.
+Throughout the English regions, RYA Hamble maintains a network of Regional volunteers who are able to provide more detailed site specific information for developments that fall within theirRPEC's area of responsibility.
 Developers may find this a useful resource for timely site specific information, particularly at the start-up of any project.

-In addition, the RYA's main office maintains close links with its Scottish, Welsh and Northern Irish offices, which work with the relevant jurisdictions and they can provide detailed site-specific information in the same way as the RPECs do for England.
+In addition, the RYA's main office maintains close links with its Scottish, Welsh and Northern Irish offices, which work with the relevant jurisdictions and they can provide detailed site-specific information in the same way as the volunteers do for England.